nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 A-Bash Book (ABB) is a Command Line Interface (CLI) based Contact Management System built to address the growing demands of businesses with an increasing business ecosystem.
 Especially in a climate where large amounts of business information are being stored in various decentralised places.
+ABB acts as a centralised platform for users to store contact details of business partners or colleagues.

-This guide serves to aid A-Bash Book (ABB) developers by describing the **Design**, **Architecture** and **Implementation** behind each feature. **Design Considerations** can be found for certain features that would require extra attention when modifying or enhancing the feature.
+This guide serves to aid A-Bash Book (ABB) developers by describing the **Design**, **Architecture** and **Implementation** behind each feature. **Design Considerations** can be found for certain features that would require extra attention when modifying or enhancing the feature. **Future Enhancements** for some features can also indicate the future state of the feature.

-Various **UML Diagrams** are used to help describe the feature flow as well as the associations between objects and classes.
+Various **UML Diagrams** are used to help describe the feature flow as well as the associations between objects and classes, to ensure this guide serves as a utilitarian guide.

 ## **Design**